Orbital Tumors Capillary Hemangioma

 Natural history: spontaneous involution starts approximately at one year through age 6

-Incidence: occurs in approximately 1-4% of infants, might possibly be more common in boys (3:2), more common in low birth weight infants.
+Incidence: occurs in approximately 1-4% of infants, could be more common in boys (3:2), more common in low birth weight infants.

 - Systemic Evaluation